shidel-dev/App-launcher/README.md

 Instructions are included in the docs folder.

-Also can be viewed @ http://shidel.com/#gLauncher.
+Also can be viewed at http://shidel.com/#launcher

 Enjoy!